beamable/Changelogs/com-beamable-changelog.md

 - `PlayerInventory` triggers `OnDataUpdated` events.
 - `PlayerInventory` item properties can be `null` without throwing a `NullReferenceException`.

+### Issues
+- content checksum algorithm changed, and all content will appear different

 ## [1.11.0]
 ### Added
 - `PlayerInventory` supports storing player's inventory in offline mode